Alumni Stories · Influence - Workplace Well-being - Top Team

 “I was happy but confused, and didn’t know what to do next… I had a budget issue as the program fees were more than I could afford,” he shared.

-After filing an application for financial aid from IMD, he received a call from Professor Seán Mehan, the former Dean of IMD’s MBA program.
+After applying for financial aid from IMD, he received a call from Seán Mehan, the former Dean of IMD’s MBA program.
 “He wanted to find out why I was hesitant [about accepting the program offer].
-And he told me that in three years’ time, the financial concerns I had, such as family support and what could happen after the MBA if things didn’t go my way, would not be as significant as they seemed.”
+He told me that in three years’ time, the financial concerns I had, such as family support and what could happen after the MBA if things didn’t go my way, would not be as significant as they seemed.”

 But as it turned out, Barghouthy’s application to secure financial assistance was approved.